 The caster enables a unit to be mobile.
 It is equipped with brakes and offers a 360-degree swivel.

 Triangular brackets attach to the bottom of the scaffold tower to increase the base width, providing support and increasing stability.
-Can be used with casters, leveling jacks, or base plates.
+Outriggers can be used with casters, leveling jacks, or base plates.

 Fastening pins help secure the insert to the frame when connecting two frames together.
 Available in a variety of styles including snap pins, spring rivets, hinge pins, pig tails, and drive pins.

-Stabilizes and squares the scaffolding setup, connecting diagonally at the base and every 20 feet in height to strengthen scaffolding.
+These stabilize and square the scaffolding setup.
+Cat-a-corner braces connect diagonally at the base and every 20 feet in height to strengthen scaffolding.

 The platform to the scaffold setup.
-Available in a variety of styles (aluminum/plywood, all-aluminum, and steel) and dimensions.
+Walkboards are available in a variety of styles (aluminum/plywood, all-aluminum, and steel) and dimensions.

 Panel Guard System